 Next stop is Grandma Lambe’s – a local favourite!
 It’s a family-run market with fresh baked goods and local produce and products.
 When you get there, head to the back of the store to check out their baked goods.
 We’d recommend giving one of their famous pies a try, but you can’t go wrong – they have scones, cookies, tarts and more!

 When you continue your drive to downtown Meaford, you can’t miss the stunning Meaford Hall.
 It is a beautifully restored century old landmark that has become South Georgian Bay’s premier arts & cultural centre.
 Check online ahead of time to see if you can catch a show or concert.
 Either way, we would recommend making a stop at their gallery on the upper level of the Hall.
-It is free and open 7 days a week, and they constantly have new artwork and exhibits open to the public.
+It is free and open Monday to Friday, and they constantly have new artwork and exhibits open to the public.

 Scenic Drive #2: Wasaga Beach, Clearview Township to Collingwood